muyuncai/muyuncai.github.io/index.md

 ---
 layout: default
-title: About
+title: Home
 ---
-# About page
+# Home page

 In this site, I share some hobbies of mine.
 Wine, fine-dining, retro-games just to name a few.